Rhysjosmin/Rhysjosmin/README.md

 ### You Are Now Entering Rhys' Githubbb

 - 🔭 I’m currently working on a Tonn of Websites,i just finished making the Official Inspirus Website https://www.inspirus.dbcegoa.ac.in/
-- 🌱 I’m currently learning how to talk to people without crushing their souls
+- 🌱 I’m currently learning how to talk to people without crushing their souls (Update : Ive Given up on this 😶‍🌫)
 - 😄 Pronouns: Awesome/Rhys/REALLLY AWESOMMEE
 - ⚡ Fun fact: I'll probably sit a long time thinking about a fun fact